 Local Produce @ Half Moon Bay Coastside Farmer’s Market:

-The market is held twice a week April through December and is full of fresh, colorful items sold directly from Coastside farmers and growers.
+The market is on Saturdays from May through December at Shoreline Station and is full of fresh, colorful items sold directly from Coastside farmers and growers.

 Fine Dining @ Navio at The Ritz Carlton

 If you’re looking for fine dining, excellent presentation, and extra touches, Novia at the Ritz is your place.